 - Tuesday, History.

-- Thursday might be foreign language.
+- Thursday might be a foreign language.

 You will be amazed at the skills your kids pick up because they are at home and am to take a more relaxed approach to learning and doing things they enjoy.
-My 11 year old LOVES Lego.
+My 11-year-old LOVES Lego.
 Putting together a dog kennel, which became our turkey run, was a breeze for her.
 She is used to following Lego instructions so this was just a larger set to put together.

 Homeschooling really isn’t that difficult when you follow the natural learning patterns of your children.

 Similar Posts You May Be Interested In